libreswitch/ops/docs/diagnostic_design.md

 static void cb_func_name (const char *feature , char **buf)
 ```

-In summary the following steps needs to be followed
+In summary, complete these steps:
-1. Define Callback Function for Basic Diagnostic Information Collection
-2. This Callback function should perform the following activities
+1. Define the callback function for the basic diagnostic information collection.
+This callback function should perform the following activities:
-    1. Allocate Character Buffer to hold Diagnostics Information.
+    a.
+Allocate the character buffer to hold the diagnostics information.
-    2. Copies the Diagnostics Information(text format) into this buffer
+    b.
+Copy the diagnostics information(text format) into this buffer.
-    3. Null Terminate the Buffer
+    c.
+Null terminate the buffer.
-3. Initialize the Basic Diagnostic Framework in the daemon init routine.
+2. Initialize the basic diagnostic framework in the daemon init routine.
-*Please note that the Diagnostics Framework is responsible to free the allocated buffer once used*
+Note: The diagnostic framework is responsible to free the allocated buffer once used.

 ### Sample code
-#### BB script
+#### BBscript
-Add dependancy "DEPENDS = ops-supportability" in bbscript of respective daemon.
+Add dependency "DEPENDS = ops-supportability" in the BBScript of the respective daemon.
 #### Header file
 include diag_dump.h in .c file.
 ```ditaa
 #include  <diag_dump.h>
 ```
 #### Init function
-Inside initialisation function invoke this macro with handler function.
+Inside the initialization function invoke this macro with the handler function.
 INIT_DIAG_DUMP_BASIC(cb_func_name);

 #### Handler function definition